MasterTemple/LEGO-Universe-Discord-Bot/README.md

 1. Run `git clone https://github.com/MasterTemple/LEGO-Universe-Discord-Bot.git`
 2. **Configuration**

-   Copy `src/config.ts.template` to `src/config.ts` and fill in the data.
+   Rename `.env.template` to `.env` and fill in the data from the comments provided.

    If you do not have a `cdclient.sqlite` create one from your `cdclient.fdb` at https://fdb.lu-dev.net/.